SahilHakimiUofT/UImpactifyMernSite/doc/sprint4/PB.md

     * learner should be able to upload resume and cover letter with their application
 64. As a social organization, I want to able to see the positions that I have posted
     * organization can see any positions that they have posted

+### Sprint 4
+6. As a learner, I want to be able to drop a course I already enrolled in so that I can better allocate my time on something else that interests me or due to personal reasons
+    * learner can remove a course they are enrolled in (drop a course)
+11. As a consultant, I want to be able to make announcements regarding the course so that students can be up to date with major deadlines and information about the course
+    * consultant is able to make announcements that send via email
+    * learners should be able to check their email to see the announcement
+13. As a social organization, I should be able to see details about those who applied to my positions
+    * Organization can who applied to their position
+    * Organization can see profile/resume/cover letter of applicant
+14. As a social organization, I should be able to hire/reject applicant to my positions
+    * Organization can hire or reject applicants to their positions
+    * Hiring or rejecting an applicant removes them from the list of applicant
+    * Hiring or rejecting sends an email notifying the applicant
+20. As a learner, I want to be able to ask questions about a course so that I can get more information about the course
+    * learner is able to post questions about a course
+    * learner is able to see the response to their questions
+    * learner is able to see all questions and responses for the course